 He joins only a handful of other Malaysian shuttlers who have won the BWF Tour Super 1000 tournament title, including Wong Peng Soon (1950, 1951, 1952, 1955), Datuk Eddy Choong (1953, 1954, 1956, 1957), Tan Aik Huang (1966), Muhammad Hafiz Hashim (2003), and Lee Chong Wei (2010, 2011, 2014, 2017).

-8. He has been winning medals for Malaysia all this time
+8. While the All England Open is his biggest win so far, he has been winning medals for Malaysia all this time

 In November 2016, at the age of 18, Lee bagged a bronze and silver medal in the BWF World Junior Championships for boys' singles and mixed team categories, respectively.